Anchals24/Anchals24/README.md

 - I am a self driven passionate coder who loves to solve problems and write efficient codes.
 - My primary coding language: Python.
-- I am happy to discuss about: Data Structures, Programming in Python/Java, Computer concepts(Operating Systems,Computer Networking,Databases), Cloud(AWS/GCP) and Linux.
+- I am happy to discuss about: Data Structures and Algorithms, Programming in Python/Java, Computer concepts(Operating Systems,Computer Networking,Databases), Cloud(AWS/GCP) and Linux.
 - I am looking forward to collaborate on Open-Source Projects.
 - I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in python.